Hasuzawa/aws-projects/aws/25-route-53/README.md

 private
 - resolves DNS query within one or more VPC
-- requires a vpc association at all time.
+- requires a vpc association at all time
+- does not require the domain name to be registered

+A VPC can be associated with more than one hosted zone, but they must have different domain name.

+There is a soft cap of 500 hosted zones and 10_000 records per zone, beyond that contact or price is increased.

 ## DNS records

+NS
+SOA
+A
+AAAA
+Alias
+CNAME

 ## DNS Protocol